As of about 8:30 this evening - Friday, January 16, we are the proud owners of two round-trip tickets to China!

 YEE HAW!

 We had originally planned on leaving in March and spending two to three weeks in Beijing, Chengde and Hong Kong.
 We have since decided to spend two weeks in Beijing and Chengde at such places as the Great Wall, the Forbidden City, Olympics venues (Bird's Nest, Water Cube, etc.), Hutong villages, Chengde and the Mountain Resort among other assorted and sundry locations and activities.
 We are going to forgo Hong Kong on this trip.
 Instead we are seriously looking at visiting Hong Kong on another trip in six months to a year when both of us may return to team-teach in the Beijing area.
 How 'bout them apples?
 While in China we will spend some time investigating several offers I have received to return and teach at universities in the Beijing metropolitan district and outlying areas in Hebei Province, including Tangshan, Lang Fang and Tianjin.
+We have also decided to travel in May instead of March.
+We will be spending the two weeks leading up to Memorial Day holiday in China.
+The weather will be much nicer at that time of the year - trees in full greenery, flowers blooming, warm temperatures but not too hot, etc. We are really excited for this trip and I get pumped just thinking about it.
+Lynne is especially gleeful with anticipation.
+She has never travelled outside the continental United States and has only been as far West as Utah and Idaho.
+This will prove to be an altogether new adventure for her.

 One unique aspect of this flight to China is the flight path it will pursue.
 My last trip to Beijing departed from the west coast, travelled north along British Columbia, across the Aleutian Islands and the Bering Sea, south across the Sea of Okhotsk, over Vladivostok to interior China and Beijing.
 It lasted approximately 20 hours (including layovers) and was mostly at night, about a third of the flight in daylight.
 This time however - because ours is the only non-stop flight to Beijing from the New York City area - we will travel a distance of approximately 7,800 miles in 14 hours.
 In order to do this, it will be necessary to fly almost